techops-recsys-lateral-hiring/dataengineer-transformations-java/README.md

 # Data transformations with Java

 This is a collection of jobs that are supposed to transform data.
 These jobs are using _Spark_ to process larger volumes of data and are supposed to run on a _Spark_ cluster (via `spark-submit`).

 ## Pre-requisites

 We use [`batect`](https://batect.dev/) to dockerise the tasks in this exercise.
 `batect` is a lightweight wrapper around Docker that helps to ensure tasks run consistently (across linux, mac windows).
 With `batect`, the only dependencies that need to be installed are Docker and Java >=8.
 Every other dependency is managed inside Docker containers.
 If docker desktop can't be installed then Colima could be used on Mac and Linux.

+> **For Windows, docker desktop is the only option for using container to run application otherwise local laptop should be set up.**

 Please make sure you have the following installed and can run them